Tales from the Shoebox by Star

 Mr Stiles sighed deeply and gave Luis a final accusatory look before returning his attention to the list in front of him.
 "You're in room thirteen."

 "Does it say who I'm rooming with?"
-Luis asked hopefully, he only had two requests, the first was that it wouldn't be Brad (his former roommate, who was as dumb as a box of tobacco, and twice as stinky), the second was that he wouldn't get stuck with Charlie (who was a complete terror to live with, according to Adam, Guy and Goldberg – nobody had survived more than one year of living with Captain Duck and unless one of those three got very unlucky, nobody would have to).
+Luis asked hopefully, he only had two requests, the first was that it wouldn't be Brad (his former roommate, who was as dumb block of mouldy cheese, and smelled much the same), the second was that he wouldn't get stuck with Charlie (who was a complete terror to live with, according to Adam, Guy and Goldberg – nobody had survived more than one year of living with Captain Duck and unless one of those three got very unlucky, nobody would have to).

 Luis raised his eyebrows and hoisted his bag back onto his shoulder, not wanting to be around the perpetually moody Mr Stiles any longer than necessary.
 Despite being on a team with the guy for over four years now, he didn't really know Averman all that well.
 He knew that last year they had shared six classes a week, and that on Thursdays (for no apparent reason) Averman would be particularly hyper during lunch time but he really didn't know any more than that.